adipolak/ml-with-apache-spark/README.md

 # Quick Start

 ## Want to play with these notebooks online without having to install anything?
-TBD as we evaluate free platforms, if you recommendations, please reach out on [@AdiPolak](https://twitter.com/AdiPolak)
+TBD as we evaluate free platforms, if you have any recommendations, please reach out on [@AdiPolak](https://twitter.com/AdiPolak)

 ## Just want to quickly look at some notebooks, without executing any code?